jaypal1046/dead_code_analyzer/README.md

 The analyzer:

-1. Scans all Dart files in your project
+1. Scans all Dart files in your project.
-2. Builds an AST (Abstract Syntax Tree) for accurate analysis
+2. Builds an Abstract Syntax Tree (AST) for precise analysis.
-3. Identifies declarations of classes, functions, and variables
+3. Identifies declarations of classes, functions, and variables.
-4. Tracks references to each element across the codebase
+4. Tracks references to each element across the codebase.
-5. Identifies unreachable code segments
+5. Detects unreachable code segments.
-6. Generates a comprehensive report with findings
+6. Generates a comprehensive report with actionable findings.

 ## Best Practices

-- Run this tool regularly as part of your code cleanup process
+- Run the tool regularly as part of your code cleanup process.
-- Review all results before removing code
+- Review all results before removing code to avoid unintended deletions.
-- Use the `--exclude` option to ignore test files or generated code
+- Use the `--exclude` option to ignore test files or generated code (e.g., `*.g.dart`).
-- For large projects, consider analyzing specific directories separately
+- For large projects, consider analyzing specific directories to improve performance.

 ## Limitations

-- May miss edge cases in complex code structures, such as code within macros or highly dynamic widget trees in Flutter.
+- May miss edge cases in complex code structures, such as macros or dynamic widget trees in Flutter.
-- Dynamic code invocation or reflection usage might cause false positives.
+- Dynamic code invocation or reflection may lead to false positives.
-- Always manually verify results before making changes to your codebase.
+- Always manually verify results before modifying your codebase.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+To contribute:

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request
+5. Open a Pull Request.

+See our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
 ```